-A speaker will be asked to visit the school once a year to talk about online safety.
+A speaker will be asked to visit the school once a year to talk about cyber bullying.

-Teachers in senior classes will dedicate a ‘stand alone’ lesson to deal with the issue of cyber-bullying annually.
+Teachers/facilitator will dedicate a standalone lesson to deal with the issue of cyber bullying annually.

-Students and staff are expected to comply with the school’s policy on the use of computers in the school.
-(Acceptable Use Policy.)
+Students and staff are expected to comply with the school’s policy on the use of computers in the School.
+(Acceptable use of the Internet Policy).

-Parents will be provided with information and advice on cyber-bullying.
-Parents and students are advised via this policy that it is illegal for a child under 13 to register with or use Facebook.
-Other social media sites have similar restrictions.
+Parents will be provided with information and advice on cyber bullying.
+Parents and students are advised via this policy that it is illegal for a child under 13 to register with and use Facebook.

-Castleknock National School endeavours to block access to inappropriate websites using firewalls, anti-virus protection and filtering systems.
-Furthermore, no pupil is allowed to work on the internet in the computer room or any location within the school which may, from time to time be used for such work without a member of staff present.
+Castleknock National School endeavours to block access to inappropriate web sites, using firewalls, antivirus protection and filtering systems.
+Furthermore no pupil is allowed to work on the internet in the computer room, or any other location within the school which may from time to time be used for such work, without a member of staff present.